CLSherrod/clsherrod.github.io/_pages/explore.md

 - **[Slow Living That Works in the Real World](https://christophersherrod.com/fulfilled-not-fast-or-slow/)**

-## 🌎 Expat Life & Travel
+## 🌎 International Living & Travel

-Stories and guidance from living abroad since 2016.
+I’ve lived abroad full-time since 2016, and it reshaped how I see fulfilment, community, and freedom.
+These stories and guides show the real expat life — the beauty, the friction, and the lessons that only come from living somewhere long enough to belong.

 - **[My Life in Books](https://christophersherrod.com/bookshop/)**